sav-che/TL-2/Authors/Schauer, Johannes Conrad {std. Schauer}.md

-> [!cite] BHL link: this entry starts at [page 119](https://www.biodiversitylibrary.org/item/104077#page/133/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 119](https://www.biodiversitylibrary.org/page/33333258) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Schauer, Johannes Conrad (1813-1848), German (Frankfurt a.M.) botanist; studied at the gymnasium of Mainz 1825-1827; in the "Hofgarten" of Würzburg 1828-1831 with Ant.
 Heller; assistant at the botanical garden of Bonn, 1831-1832; with C.G.
 Nees to Breslau in charge of the botanical garden 1832-1848; Dr. phil.
 Erlangen 1835; habil.
-Breslau 1841 ; professor of botany at the University of Greifswald and the Agricultural College of neighbouring Eldena 1843-1848. (*Schauer*).
+Breslau 1841 ; professor of botany at the University of Greifswald and the Agricultural College of neighbouring Eldena 1843-1848.
+**Abbreviated name**: *Schauer*

 #### Herbarium and types